Sunrise on the Reaping: Plot

 The Games commence in a stunningly beautiful but deadly arena rife with poisonous hazards.
-Haymitch abandons the Newcomers' alliance to carry out his sabotage plan.
-Wyatt is killed on the first day.
-Briefly accompanied by Lou Lou, who soon dies from toxic pollen, Haymitch teams up with Ampert to enter an access channel designed to release genetically mutated creatures ("mutts") and to trigger an explosion that destroys the arena's subterranean water tank.
-However, the ensuing flood fails to disable the arena fully, and the mutts kill Ampert.
-Later, when he encounters some Careers, Maysilee saves Haymitch with a poisonous blow dart gun, renewing their partnership.
+Haymitch abandons the Newcomer alliance to carry out his sabotage plan.
+Wyatt is killed on the first day while protecting Lou Lou.
+Briefly accompanied by Lou Lou, who soon dies by inhaling toxic pollen, Haymitch and Ampert reunite to enter an access channel designed to release genetically mutated creatures ("mutts") and trigger the explosives, flooding the subterranean channels of the arena.
+However, aside from brief, promising technical malfunctions, the flood fails to disable the arena's computer systems.
+Haymitch returns to the arena's surface to find a pack of carnivorous squirrel mutts swarming Ampert and mutilating him.
+Later, encountering a group of Careers, Maysilee saves Haymitch with a poisonous blow dart gun, renewing their partnership.

-Determined to find another way to destroy the arena, Haymitch convinces Maysilee to explore its edge.
-They encounter the Careers, and during the ensuing fight, the tributes stumble upon a surprised trio of Gamemakers performing maintenance, whom Maysilee and the Careers kill before fleeing.
-Haymitch and Maysilee find a power generator at the arena's edge shielded by a force field that repels objects thrown at it.
-After splitting up with Haymitch, Maysilee is killed by mutts specifically sent to punish her for killing the Gamemakers.
-With three tributes remaining, Haymitch seeks out the last remaining Newcomer, Wellie, finding her starving.
-He leaves her alone to look for firewood, yet returns only to find her killed by the final Career, District 1 tribute Silka.
+Determined to find another way to destroy the arena, Haymitch convinces Maysilee to explore its perimeter.
+They encounter more Careers, and during the ensuing fight, the tributes stumble upon a surprised trio of Gamemakers performing maintenance, whom Maysilee and a Career, Maritte, kill before fleeing.
+Haymitch and Maysilee find a power generator at the arena's edge, and Haymitch finds that a protective force field near the generator repels objects thrown at it.
+After splitting up with Haymitch, Maysilee is killed by waterbird mutts sent to punish her for killing the Gamemakers.
+With three tributes remaining, Haymitch seeks out the last remaining Newcomer, Wellie.
+He finds her up a tree, starving.
+After leaving to search for firewood, Haymitch returns to find Wellie killed by the final Career tribute, Silka.
 In a final confrontation at the arena's edge, Silka is inadvertently killed by her axe bouncing off the force field.
-After his victory, a grievously injured Haymitch attempts to detonate a final explosive against the force field.
-He is rendered unconscious by the blast, failing yet again to destroy the arena.
+A grievously injured Haymitch detonates a final explosive against the force field as a last-ditch attempt to destroy the arena.
+He is rendered unconscious by the blast, but the arena still remains intact.

-Haymitch awakens in the Capitol and is forced to attend public events.
-He realizes that the televised Games have been heavily edited to erase any signs of rebellion and make him look self-serving.
-President Snow privately tells Haymitch: "Enjoy your homecoming."
+Haymitch awakens in the Capitol and is then forced to attend public events.
+He realizes that the televised Games have been heavily edited to erase signs of rebellion and to make him look self-serving.
+President Snow privately tells Haymitch, "Enjoy your homecoming."
 Upon returning to District 12, Haymitch discovers his home burned down and his mother and brother dead.
 A reunion with Lenore Dove in a quiet meadow turns tragic when Haymitch unknowingly feeds her a poisoned gumdrop, an act orchestrated by President Snow.
 Lenore Dove dies in his arms after urging him to prevent another "sunrise on the reaping."
-Haunted by his losses, Haymitch retreats into isolation and alcoholism in the Victors' Village, distancing himself from former friends to protect their safety.
+Haunted by his loss, Haymitch retreats into isolation and heavy alcoholism in the Victors' Village, distancing himself from former friends.
 However, during the Victory Tour, Plutarch's encouragement spurs him to keep fighting.

-In the epilogue, set after the original series, Haymitch opens up to Katniss and Peeta about his past, finding solace in caring for gifted goose eggs in memory of Lenore Dove.
+In the epilogue, set after the original series, Haymitch tells Katniss Everdeen and Peeta Mellark about his past, finding peace in caring for goose eggs from Katniss in memory of Lenore Dove.